 If your GP gives you a prescription, you will need to take it to a pharmacy (“Apotheke”) to collect your medication.
 Depending on your insurance plan, you might need to pay a co-payment for prescription medications.
 Make sure to follow the instructions given by the doctor concerning the medicine.

-If you had any tests done, ask your doctor when you can expect the results.
-Follow up with your doctor to discuss the results and any necessary actions.
+If you have had any tests done, follow up with your doctor to discuss the results and any necessary actions.

 If your doctor referred you to a specialist, follow through with the referral.
 Specialists have expertise in specific areas and can provide targeted care for your condition.